TeamJM/journeymap-docs/docs/Client Docs/waypoints.md

 - **Reset**: Undo your edits to the current waypoint
 - **Save**: Save the changes you’ve made to the waypoint
 - **Close**: Close the editor and discard your changes

+## **Sharing Waypoints**

+As of JourneyMap 5.2, you can now easily share waypoints and locations with other players on the server.
+The goal of this feature was to add convenience for everyone using JourneyMap, but not make it annoying for people who don't.
+If a player doesn't have JourneyMap, they will still see the location in their chat in a human-friendly format.

+When a properly-formatted location appears in Minecraft's chat, you can either **click** on it (to create a waypoint) or **control-click** on it (to view the location in your Fullscreen map.)

+## **How to Share Waypoints and Locations**

+You can share Waypoints and locations in one of three ways:

+1. In the Waypoint Manager, press the new **Chat** button next to a Waypoint.
+The location will be pasted into the chat UI for you.
+Add some context if desired, then press Enter.
+You can use this with /msg or server channels (if present).
+2. In the chat UI, type <code>/jm ~</code> and press Enter.
+The command will be replaced with your current location.
+Add information or edit as needed, then press Enter.
+3. In the chat UI, manually type in a location between square brackets.
+See location format options below:

+## **Location Format**

+A location must minimally have the x and z coordinates, but any of the following is possible, and the order you use doesn't matter:

+- [x:#, z:#]
+- [x:#, y:#, z:#]
+- [x:#, y:#, z:#, dim:#]
+- [x:#, y:#, z:#, dim:#, name:text]
+- [ name:text, dim:#, x:#, z:#, y:#]

+A location consists of 2 or more ''name:value'' pairs, separated with commas.
+Any of the following values is supported:

+- x (integer) **required**
+- y (integer)
+- z (integer) **required**
+- dim (integer)
+- name (string, no quotes, no commas)